chrisjs87/web-sprint-challenge-build-a-web-api/README.md

 ## Submission format

-- [ ] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
+- [COMPLETE] Submit via Codegrade by pushing commits to your `<firstName-lastName>` branch on Github.
-- [ ] Create a pull-request to merge `<firstName-lastName>` branch into main.
+- [COMPLETE] Create a pull-request to merge `<firstName-lastName>` branch into main.
-- [ ] Check Codegrade for automated feedback.
+- [COMPLETE] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [COMPLETE] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
-- [ ] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.
+- [COMPLETE] New commits will be evaluated by Codegrade if pushed _before_ the sprint challenge deadline.

 ## Interview Questions